rartino/xournal/README.rst

 This fork contains the following changes:

+- A presentation view mode has been added that combines:
+  * Fullscreen mode
+  * Single page view
+  * Resizes canvas to max that fits both height and width
+  * Pre-renders all pages (note: makes drawing stutter for a while when activating presentation view, but eliminates wait time when changing pages.)

 - A number of keyboard shortcuts have been added for changing colors and other featurs useful for presentations running in fullscreen:

   * Change colors with alt+<number>